mswhitby/classroom/_docs/classes/4th.md

 ### 1. Vibe Coding Project: Build a Helpful App

 I've uploaded the rubric for your class project: [Vibe Coding Project: Build a Helpful App](https://github.com/mswhitby/classroom/blob/main/_docs/resources/app1_rubric.md).
 You will be expected to use AI to develop a viable and useful app in a short timeframe.
 The purpose of this project is progress not perfection.
 You may work independently or with a group.
-This project is an **exam grade**.
+This project is an **test grade**.

 **Your project is due January 23, 2026.**